jump-dev/JuMP.jl/docs/src/tutorials/algorithms/parallelism.md

 extends the Julia `map` function to a "parallel-map" function `Distributed.pmap`.
-For each element in the list of arguments to map over, Julia will copy the element to an idle worker process and evaluate the function passing the element as an input argument.
+For each element in the list of arguments to map over, Julia will copy the element to an idle worker process and evaluate the function, passing the element as an input argument.

 ````julia
 julia> function hard_work(i::Int)